-Table 2 below summarizes the evaluation criteria of the Ministry of Tourism and Culture together with the results of the Stage 1 Background Study for the proposed undertaking.
-Based on the criteria, the property is deemed to have archaeological potential on the basis of proximity to water, the location of early historic settlement roads adjacent to the study area and the location of an early historic railway that bisects the study area.
+Table 2 below summarizes the evaluation criteria of the Ministry of Tourism, Culture and Sport (MTCS) together with the results of the Stage 1 Background Study for the proposed undertaking.
+Based on the criteria, the property is deemed to have archaeological potential on the basis of proximity to water and proximity to historic settlement roads.